CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-7-Exporting-ASC-information-to-a-SIEM.md

     ![](../Images/m7e2s1.png)

-2. On the **Microsoft Sentinel** blade, click on the **Create Microsoft Sentinel** button – for this exercise, we’ll use the same Log Analytics workspace used by Security Center.
+2. On the **Microsoft Sentinel** blade, click on the **Create Microsoft Sentinel** button – for this exercise, we’ll use the same Log Analytics workspace used by the Security Center.

     ![connect-workspace1](../Images/M7-Ex2-2.png)